Graphite

-Graphite is an open source PHP Library, built on top of ARC2, to make it easy to do stuff with RDF data really quickly, without having to naff around with databases.
+Graphite is a PHP Library, built on top of ARC2, to make it easy to do stuff with RDF data really quickly, without having to naff around with databases.
 It is not intended to be scalable, or a way of authoring RDF data.
 There's plenty of stuff out there already to do that.
+The new "Resource Description" feature makes it an excellent way to provide a website on top of data in a SPARQL endpoint.

 sparqllib.php